 - The selected area can be enlarged to between 1-4 times, in 25 steps of x 0.125. - If a sub-screen has been set using the P in P function, the enlargement function is applied to both the main screen and the sub-screen. - Effect functions cannot be carried out while the E-Zoom function is being used.
-Furthermore, keystone correction, tracking adjustment and sync adjustment cannot be carried out using the projector's control panel buttons. - If the E-Zoom function is used while the keystone correction is near the limit value, a message may be displayed and it may not be possible to use E-Zoom.
-In such cases, reduce the keystone correction.
+Furthermore, keystone correction, tracking adjustment and sync adjustment cannot be carried out using the projector's control panel buttons. - If the E-Zoom function is used while the keystone correction amount is near the limit value, the keystone correction amount may change.